fxsjy/jieba/README.md

 Features
 ========
-* Support two types of segmentation mode:
+* Support three types of segmentation mode:
-* 1) Default mode, attempt to cut the sentence into the most accurate segmentation, which is suitable for text analysis;
+* 1) Accurate Mode, attempt to cut the sentence into the most accurate segmentation, which is suitable for text analysis;
-* 2) Full mode, break the words of the sentence into words scanned, which is suitable for search engines.
+* 2) Full Mode, break the words of the sentence into words scanned
+* 3) Search Engine Mode, based on the Accurate Mode, with an attempt to cut the long words into several short words, which can enhance the recall rate

 Usage
 ========